mozz01/ShortURL/README.md

 When someone visits this short link, they will be redirected to the long URL.

 > [!Note]
-> If the short URL is decativeated, it cannot refernce the long URL and will no longer be valid.
+> If the short URL is deactivated, it cannot reference the long URL and will no longer be valid.
 However, it can be reused to reference a new long URL, if desired, from the `Customize URL` button found on the home page.

 ## Project Screenshots